Family Law: Legal help

 Law Society of Ontario

 The Law Society of Ontario (LSO) has a directory of all lawyers who can practice law in Ontario.
 You can search the directory by area of law, name, city, postal code, or language spoken.
-Visit lso.ca and click on “Public Resources”, and then “Finding a Lawyer or Paralegal”.
+Visit lso.ca and select “Public Resources”, and then “Finding a Lawyer or Paralegal”.
 You can also call 416-947-3300 or 1-800-668-7380.

 Lawyers at reduced rates